psamuels00/artwork/README.md

 ### Low priority

 **UI tweaks**
-- Improve alignment of secondary hamburger menu; improve consistency of margin around secondary hamburger menu on general or specific doodle/portfolio page
 - In attempt to make the first image on a project page stand out, it's height takes up most of the window height.
 However, when the window is made narrow on a desktop, the image shrinks and a lot of awkward, empty space is left below the image.
 Instead,  the project info should move up to fill the space.
-- Make sure the footer is always at the bottom of the page, eg, see About in full window mode
+- Make sure the footer is always at the bottom of the page, eg, see /doodles/stills

 **Performance/Accessibility**
 - Study reports from the following for more recommendations: